ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

         insertApiKey: <API key 2 (with insert permissions) from New Relic>
         accountId: <New Relic account ID 2>

+  # InfluxDB settings
+  influxDb:
+    enable: false                  # Master switch for InfluxDB integration.
+If false, no data will be sent to InfluxDB.
+    hostIP: <IP or host name>     # Where is InfluxDB server located?
+    hostPort: 8086                # InfluxDB port
+    auth:
+      enable: false               # Does InfluxDB require login?
+      username: user_joe
+      password: joesecret
+    dbName: butler                # Name of database in InfluxDB to which Butler's data is written
+    instanceTag: DEV              # Tag that can be used to differentiate data from multiple Butler instances
+    # Default retention policy that should be created in InfluxDB when Butler creates a new database there.
+    # Any data older than retention policy threshold will be purged from InfluxDB.
+    retentionPolicy:
+      name: 10d
+      duration: 10d

   # Store script logs of failed reloads on disk.
   # The script logs will be stored in daily directories under the specified main directory below
   # NOTE: Use an absolute path when running Butler as a standalone executable!